bk4nt/pi-fan-pwm/README.md

 That's it!

-## Adding luma.oled display scripts
+## Adding optionnal luma.oled display scripts

 Add a 128x64 OLED display to the Pi SPI port and install luma.
 See https://github.com/rm-hull/luma.oled